Word Gems

 E. And this is why it would never fly with my deeper self for me to try to live with another on “the 10 acres,” or to take her to see my grandmothers, or to study all those things at university.

-K. Because it’s more than those activities of and by themselves.
-It’s what they represent.
-And they represent all good things that reflect our “made in the image” uniqueness before God.
+K. Because it’s more than those activities of and by themselves, you can't just do these things with any person and feel the same, there's more going on here.
+It’s what the activities represent, and they represent all good things that reflect our desire for oneness, our hidden soul-bond, our “made in the image” uniqueness before God.

-E. And there’s only one person, for each of us, who’s in tune with all that, in “consonance” with it.
+E. There’s only one person, for each of us, who’s in tune with all this, in “consonance” with it.

 K. Though we’ve said it in several different ways, one’s true mate is attractive to us for reasons extending well beyond common girl-boy dynamics.
-He’s everything to me – and this is virtually a literal statement.
+This is more than what Mary ever experiences.
+He’s everything to me, in a cosmic way – and this is virtually a literal statement.
 I can’t begin to live my life, nor my eternal life, in the way God intended for me, unless he “travels on” with me in a "consonant" way.

 E. Can we summarize what we’ve said about “consonance with the whole”?